ferus-web/bali/docs/MANUAL.md

 This prevents unnecessary allocations.
 Yay.

+### Return-Value Register Scrubber
+This optimization essentially allows the engine to emit the `ZRETV` instruction.
+This instruction clears the return-value register, which allows the garbage collector to quickly clear up the memory it might occupy.
+This makes some badly written code no longer result in an OOM.
+It, however, like most of Bali, is not battle tested and as such, might result in undefined behaviour.
+It is enabled by default.

 ### Disabling Optimizations
 If you don't want the bytecode generator to spend time optimizing code (you're 100% sure you've written very neat code that will always make your CPU happy or something) or the bytecode generator ends up performing optimization incorrectly (rare, but if it occurs, please file a bug report), then you can disable codegen optimizations.

 #### Disabling Optimizations in Balde
-Balde exposes the following two flags to control optimizations:
+Balde exposes the following three flags to control optimizations:
 * --disable-loop-elision
 * --disable-loop-allocation-elim
+* --dont-aggressively-free-retvals

 #### Disabling Optimizations in Nim code
 When instantiating the `Runtime`, you can pass an `InterpreterOpts` struct containing a `CodegenOpts` struct.